.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

-If you’ve ever taken a formal Italian class, I’m sure your teachers required you to spend a significant amount on verb conjugation drills
+If you’ve ever taken a formal Italian class, I’m sure your teachers required you to spend a significant amount of time on verb conjugation drills:

 I understand that this is not a simple or easy task, and it may frustrate some students.
 However, believe me when I say that once you understand why we conjugate in Italian and why it is important, it will blow your mind.